 - Delete - Delete the company and all information related to the company, such as callflows and user accounts.

 Roles govern what a user can do in Intelligent Automation.
+In effect, they determine what a user can do to what he or she can see.
 For example, a user with the Full Administrator role has full permissions to configure Intelligent Automation, from creating companies, users, server settings, and much more.
 However, a user with the Reports Only User role can view information related to reports but cannot create applications.

 The Roles list shows the roles available in your company.
 The Levels column is descriptive only and is meant to illustrate the relative permission levels between each role.